 Finally, She looks at me.
 She has had my eyes fixed on her for several tandas.
 I am not interested in knowing why, if it is her vanity, a problem in her attention span, if she finds it stimulating to make me wait, although sometimes she responds immediately, or perhaps it is that keeping me in uncertainty as a way of defending her freedom to choose to dance with me, against the evidence of not being able to avoid the desire to dance with me, since it is for me evident that she loves it since no one makes her dance as I do, or could it be that sometimes she does not feel ready for my challenge, because that is how I conceive dancing, as a mutual challenge, as a duel, as a contest of seductions, or for so many other reasons that I cannot think of, due to lack of imagination, or time…

-I'm going to dance full of joy while the opening bars of “Nueve puntos" by Carlos Di Sarli's orchestra, which was recorded in 1956, play.
+I'm going to dance full of joy while the opening bars of “Nueve puntos" by Carlos Di Sarli's orchestra, recorded in 1956, play.
 Perón was already in exile.